 From Denver, head west to Estes Park, Colo., the closest town to the east side of Rocky Mountain National Park.
-From there, access Rocky's hidden gems and popular routes, including the legendary Trail Ridge Road, the highest paved road in a national park.
+Spend time perusing its local breweries, restaurants, shops and outdoor activities.
+From there, access Rocky's hidden gems and popular routes, including the legendary Trail Ridge Road, the highest paved road in a U.S. national park.

-Next head to Laramie, Saratoga and the Snowy Range Scenic Byway, an extraordinary, less-traveled route that takes you past gorgeous alpine peaks.
+Cross into Wyoming, exploring Laramie, Saratoga and the Snowy Range Scenic Byway, an extraordinary, less-traveled route that takes you past gorgeous alpine peaks.
 Continue to Grand Teton and Yellowstone national parks.
-Nearby Cody and Jackson make for great stopovers.
+Jackson, Wyo., which is minutes from Grand Teton National Park, makes for a great stopover.
+From there head north to Yellowstone National Park, the world's first national park.

-On your way home, head to Cheyenne for a dose of Old West culture.
+On your way home, head out Yellowstone's East Entrance and experience Native American culture in Riverton, Wyo., where you can watch traditional and non-traditional Native American dances.
+Afterwards, drive to Cheyenne for a dose of outdoor fun and Old West culture.

 Start: Mile High Fun in Denver